NLnetLabs/rtrtr/doc/manual/source/installation.rst

 -------------------

 When choosing a system to run RTRTR on, make sure you have 1GB of available memory and 1GB of disk space.
+More is recommended.

 Binary Packages
 ---------------